folivetti/symreg-course/talk.md

 - Write more books
 - Teach and advertise
 - Stimulate your students to create awesome repositories and tutorials

+## Final final words

+\notebox{The absence of such applications leads us to state that SR is still a relatively nascent area with the potential to make a big impact ....
+All that is needed is greater effort and investment.}[^16]

+[^16]: Makke, N., Chawla, S. Interpretable scientific discovery with symbolic regression: a review.
+Artif Intell Rev 57, 2 (2024). https://doi.org/10.1007/s10462-023-10622-0

 ## Thank you! {.standout}